Customer service motivation is easy to get wrong but if you get it right, it will transform life in your customer service teams.

 - 73% of agents want more autonomy in their role

-- 80% said with more decision making freedom they would work beyond what you expect of them
+- 80% said if given more decision making freedom they would work beyond what’s expected of them

 4. Lead by example